All religions to benefit from CAA, says PM Modi at NCC rally

 Modi also said the problem in Jammu and Kashmir persisted since Independence and some families and political parties kept issues in the region "alive", as a result of which terrorism thrived there.
 He said the present government has been trying to solve decades old problems plaguing the country.

-Slamming Pakistan, the prime minister said the neighbouring country has lost three wars, but continues to wage proxy wars against India.
+Slamming Pakistan, the prime minister said the neighbouring country has lost three wars but continues to wage proxy wars against India.
 Previous governments, he said, treated the problem as a law and order issue.

 "But even when out armies would ask for action, they would not go ahead," he said, slamming the "inaction" of previous governments at the Centre.
-He also said that currently, not only J&K, but other parts of the country are also peaceful and the government has managed to address the aspirations of the northeast region which were neglected for decades.
+He also said that currently, not only J&K but other parts of the country are also peaceful and the government has managed to address the aspirations of the northeast region which were neglected for decades.

 Listing out the achievements of the government, the PM referred to the Bodo agreement, Triple Talaq, abrogation of Section 370 in Jammu and Kashmir among them.